 The 4-acre Wisconsin Native Plant Garden surrounds the Visitor Center with several hundred species native to Wisconsin.
 The garden serves as an introduction to ecological restoration and the restored and managed plant communities in the Arboretum.
 It also demonstrates how to incorporate native plants into home landscapes.

-Longenecker Gardens tours will be led by curator Ed Hasselkus and other local experts.
+Longenecker Gardens tours will be led by local experts.
 Wisconsin native plant gardener Susan Carpenter leads the Wisconsin Native Plant Garden tours.

 Tours take place rain or shine, except in the case of severe weather.
 While every effort will be made to keep to the following schedule, information about schedule changes will be available by calling the Arboretum at (608) 263-7888.

 Spring and summer tours are Wednesday evenings, from 7 p.m. until dark

 April 22 — Native Plant Garden Tour: Early Signs of Spring on Earth Day

 As trees and shrubs begin to leaf out, Dutchman’s breeches, twin-leaf and rue-anemones might be blooming in the woodland gardens.
 In our prairie gardens we may find Pasque flower, prairie smoke, and bird’s-foot violet.

 April 29 — Longenecker Horticultural Gardens Tour: Early Spring Flowering Woody Ornamentals